joelpaulp/PDFparserAI/readme.md

 ## 🔒 Security Notes
 - Your `.env` contains your API key. **Do not commit it**.
 - You can add `.env` to `.gitignore`

 ---

-## 📜 License
-MIT License.
-Use freely for academic or commercial projects.

----